 The college offers study abroad programs in locations around the world.
-The Romania Semester (Fall term) and Oman Semester (Spring term) are NWC's own international programs, providing an exciting combination of academic study and service learning in the post-communist culture of Romania and religious dialog and intercultural experience in a Middle Eastern country.
-Other study abroad opportunities include the semester programs of the CCCU, the Creation Care Studies Programs, as well as others listed on the Study Abroad webpage.
-We are also pleased to offer our own domestic program in Denver, Colorado, each spring semester.
-The program combines internships with non-profit organizations and academic courses that introduce and prepare students for life and work in an urban environment.
-Other domestic off-campus semesters include the Chicago Semester and several CCCU programs, also listed on the webpage.
-Many off-campus semesters offer internships and students earn 15-16 credits toward graduation.
+The Romania Semester and Oman Semester are NWC's own international programs, providing an exciting combination of academic study and service learning in the post-communist culture of Romania and religious dialog and intercultural experience in a Middle Eastern country.
+Other study abroad opportunities include semester programs through the Best Semester Program of the Coalition of Christian Colleges and Universities (CCCU), the Creation Care Studies Programs, and other programs listed on the Study Abroad webpage.
+We are also pleased to offer our own domestic program in Denver, Colorado.
+The program combines internships with non-profit organizations, student teaching placements, social work practicums, and academic courses that prepare students for life and work in an urban environment.
+Other domestic off-campus semesters include the Chicago Semester and several CCCU programs.
+Many off-campus semesters offer internships and students earn 12-16 credits toward graduation.
 These credits usually meet several General Education requirements, such as the language and cross-cultural requirements, as well as requirements towards one's major or minor.

-Federal financial aid applies for all approved semester programs.
-All your institutional financial aid applies to the three established NWC programs in Romania, Oman, and Denver.
-To see how much of your institutional financial aid applies to any other off-campus partner programs, please visit our website or the Global Education Office.
+Federal Financial Aid is available for use during off-campus semester programs.
+To see how much of your institutional financial aid applies to any other off-campus partner programs, please visit the Global Education office.

-For the Romania, Denver, and Oman Semesters, NWC sophomores, juniors, and seniors with a 2.5 GPA or higher are encouraged to apply.
 A 2.5 GPA or higher is required for all other off-campus semester programs.

 Key Date: for all programs, the application deadline is February 10 (or the next business day if February 10 falls on a weekend), of the school year prior to attending the program.
-Note: deadline extensions are possible for NWC programs, depending on program enrollment.
-For further information and to discover the options for Off-Campus Semesters, please visit our website at: www.nwciowa.edu/global or contact us at the phone numbers provided above.
+For further information and to discover the options for Off-Campus Semesters, please stop by the Compass Center and talk to either Amber or Kendall.